RabbitStream Overview

 While raw shreds offer unbeatable speed, working with them have their own challenges for developers:

-* **Filters not available, Data Overload**: Shreds are unfiltered, meaning you get *every* single transaction on Solana—even the internal voting and failed ones—which creates a huge data load that's hard to handle.
-Any form of <mark style="color:yellow;">filtering is not available</mark>.
+* **Filters not available, Data Overload**: Shreds arrive as a firehose, meaning you get *every single transaction* on Solana—even the internal voting and failed ones—which creates a huge data load that's hard to handle.
+There is no way to isolate a &#x20;specific program or account.

-* **Difficult Decoding Requirements**: The data <mark style="color:yellow;">structure</mark> of raw shreds is <mark style="color:yellow;">complex and binary-encoded</mark>, making them incompatible with standard Solana parsing libraries and requiring custom, time-consuming decoding logic.
+* **Complex Decoding**: The data <mark style="color:yellow;">structure</mark> of raw shreds is <mark style="color:yellow;">complex and binary-encoded</mark>, making them incompatible with standard Solana parsing libraries and requiring custom, time-consuming decoding logic.

 * **Missing Transaction Context:** Since shreds are unconfirmed, they lack the full transaction metadata (meta), including program logs, inner instructions, and pre/post token balances.
 This limits them primarily to simple sniping strategies.